xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 uses its new capabilities to be able to automatically reason about memory usage and tree depth.
 The work also comes with an implementation, a description of how it was designed, and tables of experiments run with it on the OCaml standard library `Set` module.
 The implementation never gave worse cost bounds than the local approach, and often gave much better ones.
-You can check it out and see for yourself - the quantum physicist's method is a real improvement in program cost analysis!
+You can check it out and see for yourself!

 [^grav]: Specifically, they both have \\(1\mathsf{kg} * 9.81\frac{\mathsf{m}}{\mathsf{s}^2} * 1 \mathsf{m} = 9.81 \mathsf{J}\\) of energy.